THE ADIDAS STAN SMITH

 - Price range: 80 to 120€

-Those who seem to have invented visual restraint will always find the right companion anywhere.
-With its clean silhouette, unobtrusive colorways and discreet look, the adidas Stan Smith is a perfect match for any minimalist outfit.
+Those who seem to have invented visual restraint always find the right accompaniment everywhere.
+With its clean silhouette, understated colourways and discreet look, the adidas Stan Smith goes perfectly with any minimalist outfit.
 The dark jeans.

 The relaxed overshirt.
 Monochrome style.
-Everything seems to be made for each other.
-You might as well wear the adidas Stan Smith with a hoodie or combine the cult sneaker with a t-shirt or crewneck.
-The Chino also works in combination with the Stan Smith.
+Everything looks like it was made for each other.
+You can also wear the adidas Stan Smith with a hoodie and combine the cult sneaker with a T-shirt or crewneck.
+Chinos also work in combination with the Stan Smith.

-The nuance creates the difference.
-With the Stan Smith, just a few differently colored patches give a completely different look, a new exterior - and at Keller x you can find the sneaker in the adidas Stan Smith Shop with the classic green as well as black or skyblue details.
-White leather is a must.
+Nuance creates the difference.
+With the Stan Smith, just a few differently coloured patches bring a completely different look, a new exterior - and at Keller x you can find the sneaker in the adidas Stan Smith Shop with the classic green as well as black or sky blue details.
+White leather is a must, of course.

-The pastel-coloured suede version also works well and you can fix your new shoes with Velcro instead of tying it.
-Of course you can order the sneaker from Keller x online at your home.
+However, the pastel suede version also works well and you can fasten your new shoe with Velcro instead of tying it.
+Of course, you can order the sneaker online at Keller x and have it delivered to your home.